sguir/ppgcourse/exercise_BP.md

 #Get estimates (posterior mean) of both the a_pi and b_pi parameters of the Pi Beta distribution obtained when running the CORE Model
 pi.beta.coef=read.table("hgdp_core_s1_summary_beta_params.out",h=T)$Mean

-#Upload the original data to obtain total allele count (sample size for each population).
+#Upload the original data to obtain total read count (sample size for each population).
 Do this by using the geno2YN() function in baypass_utils.R script
 hgdp.data<-geno2YN("hgdp.geno")

-#Read the omega matrix from seed1 obtained when running the CORE Model:
+#Read the omega matrix from seed1 obtained from running the CORE Model:
 omega_s1=as.matrix(read.table(file="hgdp_core_s1_mat_omega.out", header=F))

 #Simulated 1000 PODs